Car Accident Statistics

-- At any given moment, 812,000 vehicles were being driven by someone using a handheld cell phone in the U.S.
+- At any given moment, 812,000 vehicles were being driven by someone using a handheld cell phone in the United States.

-- An average of four children ages 14 and under were killed every day in auto accidents.
+- An average of four children ages 14 and younger were killed every day in auto accidents.
 Nearly 500 were injured daily.